syncfusion-content/blazor-docs/blazor/dropdown-list/templates.md

 ## Group template

-The group header title under which appropriate sub-items are categorized can also be customized with the help of [GroupTemplate](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.SfDropDownBase-1.html#Syncfusion_Blazor_DropDowns_SfDropDownBase_1_GroupTemplate) property.
+The group header title under which appropriate sub-items are categorized can also be customized with the help of the [GroupTemplate](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.SfDropDownBase-1.html#Syncfusion_Blazor_DropDowns_SfDropDownBase_1_GroupTemplate) property.
 This template is common for both inline and floating group header template.

-In the following sample, employees are grouped according to their city.
+In the following sample, employees are grouped according to their cities.

 {% highlight cshtml %}